Last update 11 April 2022Diplomatic missions

 Travel papers and visas

-Bulgarian citizens can enter the territory of the Czech Republic with valid identity card or passport.
+Bulgarian citizens can enter the territory of the Czech Republic with a valid ID card or passport.

-A visa-free regime for travelling is enforced with a maximum permitted period of stay no more than 90 days within each 6 months.
+A visa-free regime is in force for travel with a maximum permitted period of stay of up to 90 days, within every 6 months.

 Due to more frequent frauds on behalf of incorrect intermediary companies, we advise Bulgarian citizens wishing to get employment in the Czech Republic to approach the specialised employment agencies on the following internet pages: